alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 ```

-Our hyperparameter tuning has improved the accuracy the model by x%.
+Our hyperparameter tuning has improved the accuracy the model by 14%.
 This may not seem like much but depending on the application of the model, this could represent millions of pounds to a company.
+The updated model gives an accuracy of 87.71% and lrmse of 0.073.

 **Overfitting**